Day 4 - Laugavegur: Landmannalaugar to Hrafntinnusker

 or this!

 There are a lot of small, steep valleys to cross.
-I can see why this would be tricky early or late in the season with snow or ice bridges collapsing underfoot
+This would be tricky early or late in the season with snow or ice bridges collapsing underfoot.

 The track shimmies along spines.